Mother Clyde Memorial West End Garden

 The City of Atlanta's First Community Garden

-Mother Clyde Garden was founded in 1995 by 97- year-old Mother Clyde and Sister DeBorah Williams to rid the neighborhood of abandoned lots.
-Because of this movement, a neighborhood watch was founded (the W.E.N.A.), the West End Farmer’s Market ATL, and two adopted parks that have come to feature fruit orchards and gardens.
+Mother Clyde Memorial West End Garden was founded in 1995 by 97- year-old Mother Clyde Robinson and Sister DeBorah Williams to rid the neighborhood of abandoned and blight lots.
+Because of this movement, the Green Space movement ,a neighborhood watch the West End Neighborhood Association (W.E.N.A.), was founded the West End Farmer’s Market ATL, and two adopted parks that have come to feature fruit orchards and gardens.
+Inter- generational, Entrepreneurial, and Leadership programs were born in this garden.
+This eco-friendly farm specializes in producing peppers, marketing hot pepper sauce, and canning/preserving garden and farm training classes.
+Come Grow With Us !

 Resources, Economic Development, Employment, Entrepreneurship, Mentorship